Welcome to Maid Spin, the personal website of iklone. I write about about otaku culture as well as history, philosophy and mythology.

 To contact me see my contact page.

 The old fisherman was sat in his usual spot by the old trout-pond, his willow rod leant against a stump as the line drifted lazily across the surface.
-It was cold today, he thought as he rocked back on his wicker chair and pulled up the collar of his jacket around his neck.
-Nothing was biting today either, but he hardly expected to catch anything any more, rather he just enjoyed being outside.
-The north wind rattled through the bowing arms of the weeping willows as it whisked away the fog of his breath.
-But none of Jack Frost's trick could keep the old fisherman from his station.
+"It's cold today," he thought as he rocked back on his wicker chair and pulled up the collar of his jacket around his neck.
+Nothing was biting today, but he hardly expected to catch anything anymore, rather he just enjoyed being outside.
+The north wind rattled through the bowing arms of the weeping willows as it whisked away the fog of his breath, but none of Jack Frost's trick could keep the old fisherman from his station.

 Suddenly the mood changed, a sliver of sunlight escaped through the clutches of the grey sky above, tracing out an area of light which quickly skipped across the pond towards the old man, bathing him in a weak warmth portending the coming spring.
 The sun's heat could hardly be called "warming", but the little comfort it brought was much appreciated.
 Suddenly the sound of cracking twigs from the path behind him pricked his mind from its aged torpour.

-"Good morning Mr Fisherman," shouted out the princess as she ran up to the fisherman's chair, her face flush in a warm glow, "look what I've found!".
+"Good morning Mr Fisherman," shouted out the princess as she ran up to his chair, her face flush in a warm glow, "look what I've found!".
 She held out her palms excitedly to the old man, a small dirty looking object in their midst.

 "Oh good morning your Highness, bright as always aren't you?
 Well let me see here, what have you found today?"
-The princess' little hands were held far too close for his old eyes to properly focus, so he craned his neck back and peered at the object down the ridge of his nose.
+The princess' little hands were held far too close for his old eyes to properly focus on, so he craned his neck backwards and peered at the object down the ridge of his nose.

 "It's a ring!" she declared, grinning; "I found it in the rose garden."

 "I'm going to wash it clean in the pond, that's why I came down here."
-The princess wiped the ring against the skirt of her already-mucky pinafore and held it up to her face, inspecting it with an intensity she certainly inherited from her parents.
+The princess wiped the ring against the hem of her blue pinafore and held it up to her face, inspecting it with an intensity she certainly inherited from her parents.
 "Do you think it's made of silver?
 I can't tell."

 "Silver perhaps, maybe even gold."
 The fisherman leant back again in his chair with a creak, "But what would a young lady like you do with such a ring?
 Jewellery is for the grown-ups."